 Finally, after this stage, the loudspeaker converts the electrical signals into sound waves (loudspeaker output).
 Therefore, a large number of people will be able to hear the speech.

 Given above is a circuit diagram of a transistor amplifier.
-It comprises of resistors, capacitors, and transistor.
-R1, R2, and RE form biasing and stabilisation circuit.
+It comprises resistors, capacitors, and transistors.
+R1, R2, and RE form biasing and stabilization circuits.
 RC is a collector resistance, RE is emitter resistance.
 Similarly, Cin and CC are input capacitor and Collector capacitor respectively.

 VCC is voltage to the collector.
 For detail study, you can go through our article transistor as an amplifier.

-The measurement of amplification of an amplifier is represented by Gain.
+The measurement of amplification is represented by Gain.
 Basically, it means how much amplification of the signal we have gained in the process.